**Alt text:** A partially opened laptop with colorful reflections of red, orange, and blue light on its keyboard and screen.

 9. Be Prepared for Data Breaches

-get and controlled spaces where multiple companies can compile data for joint analysis — can be an effective way to continue with personalization-focused retail media efforts, as they are a “great privacy-conscious way to work with … consumers’ data,” Tobel said.
+get and controlled spaces where multiple companies can compile data for joint analysis — can be an effective way to move forward with personalization-focused retail media efforts, as they are a “great privacy-conscious way to work with … consumers’ data,” Tobel said.
 But, one misconception about these data clean rooms Tobel pointed out was they are not “privacy safe” or a “silver bullet” that can work around privacy laws.

-10. Accept Privacy by Design
+10. Embrace Privacy by Design

-Privacy by design is a preemptive approach that integrates privacy considerations into the development of new products and services.
+Privacy by design is a proactive approach that integrates privacy considerations into the development of new products and services.
 By considering privacy from the outset, marketers can create offerings that respect consumer data and improve trust.

 Bringing It All Together